 Unfortunately, compromised machine identities can have a major financial impact.
 A recent AIR Worldwide study estimated that between $51 billion to $72 billion in losses to the global economy could be eliminated through the proper management and protection of machine identities.

 Given the impact and growing exposure to these threats, it’s worth asking whether security teams are properly protecting their machine identities?
 Venafi recently conducted a study on the security and operational risks connected with machine identities used to establish encrypted SSL/TLS connections.
 The study evaluated the opinions of 550 CIOs from the United States, United Kingdom, France, Germany and Australia.

 The study revealed that 75% of global CIOs expressed concern about the security risks connected with the proliferation of TLS machine identities.
 However, 93% of respondents estimated that they had a minimum of 10,000 active TLS certificates by their organizations; and 40% say they have more than 50,000 TLS certificates in use.

-“According to a Venafi survey from 2018, once IT professionals deployed a comprehensive machine identity protection solution, they typically found 57,000 TLS machine identities that they did not know they had in their businesses and cloud,” said Kevin Bocek, vice president of security strategy and threat intelligence at Venafi.
+“According to a Venafi survey from 2018, once IT professionals deployed a comprehensive machine identity management solution, they typically found 57,000 TLS machine identities that they did not know they had in their businesses and cloud,” said Kevin Bocek, vice president of security strategy and threat intelligence at Venafi.
 “This study indicates that many CIOs are likely significantly underestimating the number of TLS machine identities currently in use.
 As a result, they are unaware of the size of the attack surface and the operational risks that these unknown machine identities bring to their organization.”